scality/Arsenal/CONTRIBUTING.md

 ## Irrelevant Sections

-The sections 3.2, 3.3 and 25 of AirBnB's guidelines are relevant for our nodejs use, as they relate to Jquery code, and to features relating to some specific web browsers.
+Sections 3.2, 3.3 and 25 of AirBnB's guidelines are irrelevant for our nodejs use, as they relate to Jquery code, and to features relating to some specific web browsers.
 They shall be ignored.